ackens/-godot-gj-api/README.md

 ## How to use/methods description
 ### Authentication/users
-Before doing any calls to the API you must authenticate a user first so the system knows what user to work with.
+Before doing any calls to the API you must authenticate a user so the system knows what user to work with.
 A method to do it is provided:

 `auth_user(token, username)`